tommoor/react-emoji-render/README.md

 - Supports emoticons such as :) :x :/
 - Supports slack-style emoji names such as `:smile:`
 - Choose between native, twemoji, emojione or custom image sets.
+- Add custom styles when text contains only emoji (to make it bigger, of course)

 ## Installation